Lily Evans-Hill

 Lily Evans-Hill is a doctoral researcher and Associate Lecturer specialising in visual culture informed by feminist politics in Britain in the long 1970s.

-A large component of this research is considering the ways in which these organising structures, learnt from the Women’s Liberation Movement, shaped the ways women artists worked.
-There are many examples of art co-operatives, collective run gallery and exhibition spaces and collaborative art works and exhibitions that evidence this.
+This research proposes that women’s liberation shaped the ways women artists worked.
+There are many examples of artist’s co-operatives and groups, collectively run gallery, exhibition and learning spaces, collaborative art works and exhibitions that evidence this.
 What I am interested in here are the deviations from the traditional modes of feminist organising to account for new activities that were important to artists.
-Artists combined critical and creative dialogic practices with political work.
-These activities, which included slide shows, conversations about women artists in history, discussing each others work, as well as action groups to organise exhibitions, publications and lobby art institutions, are examples of the organising that made up the intense activity of the feminist art movement.
-The slide library is an example of both the study and action group—a place to gather knowledge and produce a history of women’s creative practice in the UK, and to provide a resource on which future histories and practices could be built.
+These activities, which included resource making, self-organised exhibitions and critical platforms to conduct critical and historical writing, as well as action groups to organise exhibitions, publications and lobby art institutions, are examples of the organising that made up the intense activity of the feminist influenced artists.

 Research Activity

-‘Working together: Making History’ project co-organised with Rachel Warriner funded by Research England, 2023
+‘Working together: Making History’ project co-organised with Dr. Rachel Warriner.
+Funded by Research England, 2023.

-Archives of American Art, Smithsonian Institution Predoctoral Fellow, 2022
+Predoctoral Fellow at the Archives of American Art, Smithsonian Institution, 2022.

 Group work: Contemporary Art and Feminism (Courtauld Institute of Art and University of Cambridge)

-Feminist and Queer Archives research network (co-convened with Hatty Nestor) 2019-Ongoing
+Feminist and Queer Archives research network (co-convened with Hatty Nestor) 2019-2023.

 Research Interests